LASR Q4 2025 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• A&D Market Growth: Strong performance in directed energy and laser sensing markets, with significant contract wins and ongoing programs.
+• A&D Market Focus: Continued strong performance in directed energy and laser sensing markets, with significant contract wins and program execution.

-• HELSI-2 Program: Progress on a $171 million contract for a 1-megawatt high-energy laser expected to contribute significantly in 2026.
+• HELSI-2 Program: A $171 million contract for a 1-megawatt high-energy laser is on track for completion in late 2026.

-• Exit from Cutting and Welding: Decision to exit these markets to focus resources on A&D and advanced manufacturing, with a projected revenue headwind of $25 million to $30 million in 2026.
+• Exit from Cutting and Welding: Decision made to exit these markets to focus resources on A&D and advanced manufacturing, with an expected revenue headwind of $25 million to $30 million in 2026.

 3. Forward Guidance and Outlook